 But getting to see a few simple ingredients that almost everyone has in their pantry turn into a living growing dough and then again into something that everyone wants a bite of… it’s pretty magical.

 Bread really doesn’t need to be intimidating or complicated, which is why I love to share recipes like this No Knead Rosemary Parmesan Skillet Bread which is almost too simple and easy to believe.

 You can use whatever sturdy herbs or cheese you prefer.
 Dip the bread in oil & balsamic, slather with butter, or dip into a tomato sauce.
 Add in garlic, olives, or whatever else you like.
 Make this recipe your own!

 If you have any questions or want to learn more about homemade bread baking, check out this free guide!

-How to make No Knead Rosemary Parmesan Skillet Bread
+No Knead Rosemary Parmesan Skillet Bread

 Yield: 1 loaf

 If you don’t have instant yeast, you can always substitute with the same amount of active dry yeast.
 Simply add the active dry yeast to the warm water and let it proof for 5 minutes before proceeding with the recipe.